2026 Medicare IRMAA Brackets, Premiums, and Planning Guide for Federal Retirees

 What Is IRMAA?

-IRMAA is an income-based surcharge added to your standard Medicare Part B and/or Part D premiums.
-It applies to all Medicare beneficiaries including those in Medicare Advantage prescription drug plans (MA-PD) whose Modified Adjusted Gross Income (MAGI) exceeds IRS thresholds.
+IRMAA (Income-Related Monthly Adjustment Amount) is an income-based surcharge added to standard Medicare Part B and Part D premiums when a beneficiary’s Modified Adjusted Gross Income exceeds IRS-defined thresholds.

 What’s New in the 2026 IRMAA Brackets?